-1. Purpose of the Strategic Reserve
+1 Purpose of the Strategic Reserve

-- 1.1 On 5th December 2006, the States approved P.133/2006 and thereby confirmed the policy for the Strategic Reserve as - - 1.2 "the Strategic Reserve is a permanent reserve, where the capital value is to be used in exceptional circumstances to insulate the Island's economy from severe structural decline such as the sudden collapse of a major Island industry or from major natural disaster." - 1.3 The States, in adopting P.122/2013, defined the balance of £651,216,000 as at 31st December 2012 as the capital value of the Strategic Reserve and that, for future years, the capital value be maintained in real terms by increasing the capital value in line with increases in Jersey RPI(Y). - 1.4 The States had also approved P.84/2009 which proposed that the policy is varied to enable the Strategic Reserve to be used, if necessary, for the purposes of providing funding of up to £100 million for a Bank Depositors Compensation Scheme. - 1.5 The States, in approving P.76/2015, proposed that the Minister is requested to bring forward proposals for the use of income earned on the Strategic Reserve above that required to maintain the capital value. - 1.6 The clarification of the purpose of the Strategic Reserve by the States enables greater emphasis to be given to increasing the longer-term value of the Strategic Reserve rather than the need to generate annual income.
-This has enabled an increase in the proportion of the Strategic Reserve being allocated to return-seeking assets from previous levels, but considerable emphasis still needs to be given to capital preservation and liquidity.
+- 1.1 On 5 December 2006, the States approved P133/2006 and thereby confirmed the policy for the Strategic Reserve as: - 1.2 "the Strategic Reserve is a permanent reserve, where the capital value is to be used in exceptional & ã ¦ & ˇ { c æ} & ^ Á c [ Á ã } ˇ | æc ^ Á c @^ Á Q | æ} å q Á ^ & [ } [ { ^ Á ~ ¦ [ { collapse of a major Island industry or from major natural disaster." - 1.3 The States approved P.122/2013 defined the balance of £651,216,000 as at 31st December 2012 as the capital value of the Strategic Reserve and that, for future years, the capital value be maintained in real terms by increasing the capital value in line with increases in Jersey RPI(Y). - 1.4 The States also approved P84/2009 which proposed that the policy is varied to enable the Strategic Reserve to be used, if necessary, for the purposes of providing funding of up to £100 million for a Bank Depositors Compensation Scheme. - 1.5 The States approved P.76/2015 proposed that the Minister is requested to bring forward proposals for the use of income earned on the Strategic Reserve above that required to maintain the capital value. - 1.6 The clarification of the purpose of the Strategic Reserve by the States enables greater emphasis to be given to increasing the longer term value of the Strategic Reserve rather than the need to generate annual income.
+This has enabled an increase in the proportion of the Strategic Reserve being allocated to return seeking assets from previous levels, but considerable emphasis still needs to be given to capital preservation and liquidity.

-2.1 In order to meet the purpose of the Strategic Reserve, the Minister has set a strategic aim of investing 60% in return-seeking assets (equities and alternative investments), and 40% in risk-reducing assets, as detailed below -
+2.1 In order to meet the purpose of the Strategic Reserve the Minister has set a strategic aim of investing a diversified mix of return seeking assets and risk reducing assets as detailed below:-

 Strategic Aim % Range %

-Equities 50 40-60
+Equities 40 30-50

-Bonds 40 25-45
+Bonds 25 0-35

-Cash 0 - 10
+Cash - 0-10

-Alternative Investments Class 10 0-25
+Alternative Investments Class 35 0-45

-- 2.2 Alternative assets may include allocations to the Property Pool, Hedge Fund Pool and Opportunities Pool.
-Due to the reduced liquidity of these asset classes, automatic rebalancing with ranges is not appropriate.
-Short-term movements away from strategic allocations are therefore permissible, either due to market movements or transitionally as positions are built.
-This will not be deemed to be a breach of Strategy, and the TAP are expected to keep asset allocations under review. - 2.3 The Strategic Reserve asset allocation is under constant strategic review.
-An allocation of £100 million to hedge funds has been recommended by the TAP as a transitional measure to meet the desired objective of reducing exposure to equities, while maintaining allocations to growth assets.
-This will increase allocation to alternatives investments to above 10%, but all other asset classes are expected to remain in line with the existing strategic ranges of the Strategic Reserve. - 2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.5 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool.
+- 2.2 Alternative assets may include allocations to the Property Pool, Hedge Fund Pool, Alternative Risk Premia and Opportunities Pool.
+Due to the reduced liquidity of some of these asset classes, automatic rebalancing with ranges is not appropriate.
+Short term movements away from strategic allocations are therefore permissible either due to market movements or transitionally as positions are built.
+This will not be deemed to be a breach of Strategy and the TAP are expected to keep asset allocations under review. - 2.3 The Strategic Reserve asset allocation is under constant strategic review.
+An allocation of £100m to hedge funds has been recommended by the TAP as a transitional measure to meet the desired objective of reducing exposure to equities, while maintaining allocations to growth assets.
+This will increase allocation to alternatives investments to above 10%, but all other asset classes are expected to remain in line with the existing strategic ranges of the Strategic Reserve. - 2.4 Specific cash limits, such as concentration limits or credit rating limits, are to be dealt with at the level of the investment pool. - 2.5 Other asset class specific limits such as concentration limits, leverage limits or country limits will be dealt with at the level of the investment pool.